 Distinguished Alumnus: Eddie Gossage (Class of 1982)

 A Nashville native and graduate of MTSU’s then-College of Mass Communication, Gossage is in the midst of his 21st year as the only president and general manager in the history of Texas Motor Speedway, a sprawling 1,500-acre, 135,000-seat complex and one of the world’s largest sports venues.
-He is considered a legendary racing promoter with colorful and memorable promotions and an innovator on the business side of the sport.
+He is a top racing promoter with colorful and memorable promotions and an innovator on the business side of the sport.
 Gossage also has promoted major music festivals and concerts.

 Gossage also has generously hosted MTSU alumni at the prestigious speedway club level and has served on the board of professional advisers for the MTSU College of Media and Entertainment and Speedway Children’s Charities Board of Trustees.
 He is one of only 22 NASCAR Hall of Fame Nominating Committee members and one of only 58 members on the NASCAR Hall of Fame’s selection committee.
 Among many honors, he is a member of the College of Media and Entertainment’s Wall of Fame.